isic96/buyinbot/data/nlu.md

 - Can I get a tour please
 - Can I get a quick tour?
 - quick tour please
+- Can you give me a quick tour?

 ## intent:category.search
 - Can I see the category [Devices](category) please